confy-security/confy-addons/SECURITY.md

 ## Reporting a Vulnerability

-Security is very important to Confy Addons.
+Security is very important to Confy Security.
 If you discover a security vulnerability, please report it responsibly to us immediately.

 ### ⚠️ Important